Michael Landau

 In addition to his session work, Landau has led several bands, including Raging Honkies and Burning Water.
-In the early 1980s, he was also in the band Maxus with Robbie Buchanan, Mark Leonard, Jay Gruska, and Doane Perry.
+In the early 1980s, he was in the band Maxus with Robbie Buchanan, Mark Leonard, Jay Gruska, and Doane Perry.

-Early life
+Biography

 Landau was born and raised in Los Angeles, California.

-Career

 At age 19, he was touring the globe with Boz Scaggs, and the following year, he began performing in studios on the recommendation of his friend Steve Lukather.

-Influences

 Landau cites influences including the Beatles, Jimi Hendrix, Led Zeppelin, Cream, the Band, Weather Report, Pat Martino, and Jaco Pastorius.

-Equipment

-Landau has a signature Single coil guitar pickup with Suhr Guitars called the 'ML.'
+Landau has a signature single coil guitar pickup with Suhr Guitars called the 'ML.'
 In 2013, Fender announced that they would be collaborating with Landau on a signature Stratocaster.
 In 2015, Fender released the Michael Landau Signature amplifier, a modified version of Hot Rod DeVille III.

 Throughout the 1980s and 1990s, Landau used a rack switching system made by Bob Bradshaw of Custom Audio Electronics.
 Other notable users of such systems were Steve Lukather and Eddie Van Halen.